amdudda/Capstone_Week7-8_AresWeather/README.md

 ## Known Issues

-* No way to update existing data.
+* _DBsetup_ wipes out and replaces existing data.
-    * Need to code a dbupdate command that can be invoked similarly to dbsetup.
+* No meaningful error handling in _dbsetup_ or _dbupdate_ - need to implement database error handling and research CommandError.
-* Nonexistent sols should be identified as such rather than loaded with a generic "no data for this sol" page.
+* Nonexistent sols should be identified as such rather than loaded with the generic "no data for this sol" page used for sols that have no data.

 ## Future Development